 There are 2 groups of libraries that correspond to the "big" features, cloudscribe Core (which provides multi-tenant or single tenant web application foundation with management for user, roles, claims and more) and cloudscribe SimpleContent (a very user friendly content and blog engine), and then there are a number of other libraries that provide various smaller functionality, that you may find useful in your projects even if you are not using the "big" cloudscribe features.
 See the Complete List of open source cloudscribe Libraries to get an idea of the breadth and scope of what cloudscribe provides for you.

 cloudscribe is not a framework per se, it is a set of ready built functionality for common things needed by most web sites or applications.
 It is very extensible and customizable.
 Most things that I think you might want to customize or change are implemented as interfaces so that you can easily inject your own custom implementations for various things, and some things are configurable by application settings.
-If you find something that you want to change but don't know how or can't find the information you need on how to change it, you can always ask questions in our gitter chat web page.
+If you find something that you want to change but don't know how or can't find the information you need on how to change it, you can always ask questions in our community forum.
 I am open also to introducing more interfaces where needed if there is demand to customize things that are not currently easy to change, so it never hurts to ask.

 See also our complete list of commercial libraries that can provide additional features and functionality that you may find helpful.